vishal2github/noAdvancedJava/Theoretical_Notes/JDBC/JDBC.md

 ### **Driver class**

-+ It is implementation of 'java.sql.Driver' interface.
++ It is implementation of 'java.sql.Driver' interface, under 'java.sql' package.

 + Driver interface has several methods, one of them is like: